techidaily/site-windows11/source/_posts/freeze-yourself-no-more-9-techniques-for-easing-windows-install-locks.md

  To fix this, disable the security application of your computer.
 If you're using a third-party security app, right-click on its icon in the system tray area and choose Disable from the context menu.
 You can also check your security app user manual to know more about the disabling process.

- If you're using Windows Security as the default security app, check our guide on[disabling Windows Security on Windows 11](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .
+ If you're using Windows Security as the default security app, check our guide on [disabling Windows Security on Windows 11](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .

 ![Disabling Real time protection in Windows Security](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/disabling-real-time-protection.jpg)